Hewlbern/Scraping_News-Puppeteer/Readme.md

 # How to deploy to cloud environment
 - Firebase cloud functions is one option.
 - Simple integrate this API with firebase tools, upload the tool to Firebase Cloud Functions, and require authentication to be able to call the API (Using firebase auth for ease).

-## Evaluation criteria

-Your work will be evaluated based on the following criteria:
-- Functional requirements as specificed
-- Proper workflow and branching strategy
-- Proper handling of secrets
-- Clarity of the instructions in the `README.md` file
-- We do not judge on coding style and paradigm but would appreciate code with clear logic flow and effective use of resources